Photo: Jin Shan Lou

 Dim sum dining in Marina Bay Sands

 Jin Shan Lou is great for people-watching – smack in the middle of Marina Bay Sands' hotel lobby, you can tuck into hearty Cantonese, Hunan and Szechuan fare while watching the world go by (plenty of tourist traffic here).
 The kitchen is helmed by award-winning chef Huang Ching Biao whose dim sum menu includes winners like the abalone-topped pork dumplings, deep fried yam and Shanghai dumplings.
 These can be had in five- to six-course lunch sets, priced from $58.
 Opt to dine in one of their enclosed lantern rooms for a minimum spend of $600.
+Make sure you order a tall, refreshing glass of cold Coca Cola to complete the experience.

 Book a table here | Address: 1 Bayfront Avenue, #L1-05 Marina Bay Sands| Opening hours: Daily Lunch 11.30am-3pm, High tea 3-5pm